getbraincloud/examples-swift/README.md

 ## Basic Example

-This is Swit example demonstrates the following:
+This is Swift example demonstrates the following:

 - brainCloud Setup
 - Authentication
+- Entities